Nurses Revision

 This Chapter should be structured as follows:

-• 1.1.
-Background: This should be half a page.
-It must be concise and precise.
+• 1.1 Background to the Study: This should be a maximum of two (2) pages.
+It must be concise and precise;

-• 1.2 Problem Statement: This should be half a page;
+• 1.2 Statement of the Problem: This should be half a page;

-• 1.6 Justification: This should include the rationale for conducting the study;
+• 1.4 Justification of the Study: This should include the rationale for conducting the study;

-• 1.7 Significance: This should have the importance of contribution to academic knowledge.
+• 1.5 Significance of the Study: This should highlight the importance or contribution to academic knowledge or practical use;

 5.1.2 Chapter Two: Literature Review

-This Chapter should be 3-5 Pages and arranged as follows:
+This Chapter should be at least five (5) pages and arranged as follows:

 • 2.0 Introduction: This should not be more than a half page;

-Note: a) Include a minimum of 20 references (Books, Journals and Articles, websites and other acceptable sources); b) The oldest references should be less than 10 years before the Trainee’s year of study; c) The sub-headings of the literature review shall be in line with the specific study objectives. d) Use free sources like HINARI, Google Scholar, PubMed.
+Note: a) Include a minimum of 20 in-text citations (APA 7th Edition); b) The oldest references should not be beyond 10 years before the trainee’s time of conducting research; c) The sub-headings of the literature review shall be in line with the specific study objectives; d) Include a brief summary of the literature with any gap identified.
+Use free sources like HINARI, Google Scholar, PubMed.

 5.1.3 Chapter Three: Methodology